cneal05/Frisbee_Measure_Project/README.md

 * **Problem:** There is alot of resistance in the circuit as it won't turn on when powered while everything works fine.

-   * **Solution:** Find the problem and fix it by checking if any wires aren't connected, or if there is power going to the circuit at all.
+   * **Solution:** = The GND pin from the GPS **wasn't** connected to the GND pin of the PICO, instead it was going to a signal pin.
+The circuit was resoldered and the pin was shifted to the correct spot.